 Social Security & Survivor Benefits

 The loss of the family wage earner can be devastating, emotionally and financially.
 Social Security helps by providing income for families of workers who die.
-In fact, 98 of ever 100 children could get benefits if a working parent dies.
+In fact, 98 of every 100 children could get benefits if a working parent dies.
 Social Security pays more benefits to children than any other federal program.

 Many people think of Social Security only as a retirement program.
 But some of the Social Security taxes you pay go toward providing survivors insurance for workers and their families.
 Oftentimes, the value of the survivors insurance you have is more than the value of your individual life insurance.